Knopf

 Tiara Sharma

-Tiara Sharma is an editorial assistant interested in literary and upmarket fiction, and poetry, that is formally inventive, sharply observational, or propelled by an unforgettable voice.
+Tiara Sharma is an assistant editor interested in literary and upmarket fiction, and poetry, that is formally inventive, sharply observational, or propelled by an unforgettable voice.
 Across nonfiction, they are drawn to histories of social movements, cultural criticism, political theory, memoir, reportage, and books that meld genres and disciplines.
 In their time at Knopf, they have worked with best-selling and award-winning authors such as Ken Burns, Kevin Kwan, Gabrielle Zevin, Bill Clinton, Dolly Alderton, John Vaillant, Gary J. Bass, Michael Finkel, J. Courtney Sullivan, and Chris Bohjalian.
 Before joining Knopf Editorial, Tiara worked at the Penguin Random House Speakers Bureau and interned at n+1.
 They were born in Jammu, India and live in Brooklyn, NY.

 Zuleima Ugalde